COTS Control Innovation Program

 #Detection Subprogram

-Through an investment of $2.47m, the four projects in the Detection subprogram will develop a new suite of tools and technologies to dramatically improve the safety and efficiency of COTS monitoring and surveillance methods and provide enhanced data outputs to inform on-water response.
+Through an investment of $2.47m, the four projects in the Detection subprogram developed a new suite of tools and technologies to dramatically improve the safety and efficiency of COTS monitoring and surveillance methods and provided enhanced data outputs to inform on-water response.

 COTS monitoring design